sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 when it comes to DNS, since TCP makes use of a three-way-handshake., it will be a little slower than UDP.

 ### 26. State a few steps you would use to secure a Linux machine.
-- Use faillog command to set user account lockouts after certain failure attempts.
+- Use `faillog` command to set user account lockouts after certain failure attempts.
 - Ensure the linux kernel and software are up to date.
-- Never use root account to login, use sudo command whenever neccessary.
+- Never use root account to login, use sudo command whenever necessary.
 - Disable unwanted services with high privileges.
-- Check for world writeable files and disable it wherever neccessary.
+- Check for world writeable files and disable it wherever necessary.

 ### 27. If there are a total of 65535 TCP Ports, then how many UDP Ports are available?
 There are 65535 UDP ports as well.